Meraxa/go/docs/everything.md

 The resulting file / executable can be run from the console.

 The command `go install` compiles and installs the packages.

+The command `go work init ./hello` creates a workspace file `go.work` that specifies the modules contained in the workspace.
+It can be used instead of the `-replace` flow for the command `go mod edit`.
+Add new modules to the workspace using `go work use ./example/hello`.

 ## Language Specific